christianThardy/christianThardy.github.io/tom-interpretability.md

 effect_of_head_to_head: -1.3715
 ```

 Suggesting 12.3 is particularly sensitive to interference from other heads.
-Many of the strongest positive effects are around 0.3 to 0.5, where the highest values tend to appear in interactions between later layers (L17-L23), although the receiver 12.2 shows very strong positive interactions (red) with itself and middle layers, long with 17.6 (induction head).
+Many of the strongest positive effects are around a value of 0.3 to 0.5, where the highest values tend to appear in interactions between later layers (L17-L23), although the receiver 12.2 shows very strong positive interactions (red) with itself and middle layers, long with 17.6 (induction head).

 ```markdown
 Layer 12 Head 2 → Layer 12 Head 2